Don’t trust everything Facebook says about ads.

 If, in the past five years, you have searched for products online then started seeing ads related to those purchases on Facebook, blame the teams who created the software.

-Additionally, changing Facebook data into cash remains an extremely tough task.
 A big factor remains determining how much of any user’s data is unnecessary and of no help with marketing.
-Yet, on occasion, if used in an efficient way, through machine-learning and trial and error, a marketer discovers the correct mix of geography, time of day, age, and film or music tastes which will draw a clear demographic.
+If used in an efficient way, through machine-learning and trial and error, a marketer can find the correct mix of geography, time of day, age, and film or music tastes which will draw a clear demographic.

 Is an ad ethical when it targets middle aged women from wealthy areas asking them to purchase $100 yoga pants?
 How about when the ad is for payday loans and focuses on African Americans in lesser incomes?
 Or when Hispanics see ads promoting military service?

 Should there be a line?
 If so, where can it be drawn?